Climate of Saint Petersburg

-The climate of St. Petersburg is temperate, transitional from continental to marine.
+The climate of St. Petersburg is warm-summer humid continental (Koppen Dfb), featuring short, warm summers, and long, cold (though not severe by Russian standards) winters.
 This region is characterized by frequent changes in air masses, largely due to cyclonic activity.
 Westerly and northwesterly winds prevail in summer, westerly and southwesterly in winter.

 St. Petersburg weather stations have had data since 1722.
-The highest temperature recorded in St. Petersburg is +37.1 °C and the lowest is -41 °C.
+The highest temperature recorded in St. Petersburg is +37.1 °C and the lowest is −41 °C.

 General characteristics

-The climate of St. Petersburg is temperate, transitional from temperate continental to temperate marine.
+The climate of St. Petersburg is warm-summer humid continental (Koppen Dfb), featuring short, warm summers, and long, cold (though not severe by Russian standards) winters.
 This type of climate is explained by the geographical location and atmospheric circulation characteristic of the Leningrad region.
 This is due to the relatively small amount of solar heat entering the Earth's surface and atmosphere.

 Due to the small amount of solar heat, moisture evaporates slowly.
 The total influx of solar radiation here is 1.5 times less than in the south of Ukraine, and half as much as in Central Asia.
 There are an average of 75 sunny days per year in St. Petersburg.
 Therefore, days with cloudy, cloudy weather and diffuse lighting prevail for most of the year.
 The length of the day in St. Petersburg varies from 5 hours 51 minutes on the winter solstice to 18 hours 50 minutes on the summer solstice.
-The so-called "white nights" are observed in the city, coming on May 25-26, when the sun sinks below the horizon by no more than 9°, and evening twilight practically merges with morning.
-The white nights end on July 16-17.
+The so-called "white nights" are observed in the city, coming on 25–26 May, when the sun sinks below the horizon by no more than 9°, and evening twilight practically merges with morning.
+The white nights end on 16–17 July.
 In total, the duration of the white nights is more than 50 days.
 The annual amplitude of direct solar radiation on a horizontal surface under clear skies ranges from 25 MJ/m2 in December to 686 MJ/m2 in June.
 On average, cloud cover reduces the arrival of total solar radiation by 21% per year, and direct solar radiation by 60%.
 The average annual total radiation is 3156 MJ/m2.
 The number of hours of sunshine is 1,628 per year.

 According to long-term observations, St. Petersburg is characterized by a "heat island" effect, in which the temperature in the city is higher than in the surrounding areas.